ahmadbintariq4u/design_pattern_in_java/README.md

 > In simple words; A patterns is basically a technique to solve a specific problem.
 Through this repository we'll learn how the design patterns works and where we need to use it.
 Fork and start the it.

 **Designing a Object-Oriented software is hard but Designing a Reusable Object-Oriented software is even harder**

+_A pattern consists of following things;_
+1. Name
+2. Problem
+3. Solution
+4. Consequences

+## Classifications of Patterns
+Patterns can have either;
+1. Creational _(concern the process of object creation)_
+2. Structural _(concern the composition of classes and objects)_
+3. Behavioral _(concers the interaction between the classes and objects)_